mono/CppSharp/docs/GeneratingBindings.md

 }
 ```

-Then you just need to call the `ConsoleDriver.Run` static method with your
+Then you just need to call the `ConsoleDriver.Run` static method with
 an instance of your class to start the generation process.
 Like this:

 ```csharp